OpenMobileAlliance/oma-knowledge-base/content/8.guidelines/2.components/sh-avatar.md

 ::
 ```
 ### Props
-These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:
+These are the properties and attributes associated to the <b>{{ $doc.constructorName }}</b> constructor:

 #### Properties and Attributes Description
 The constructor creates a display format showcasing an avatar that represents a project member, including links to their social media profiles.
-Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.
+Below is a detailed description of the properties and attributes used in the <b>{{ $doc.constructorName }}</b> constructor.

 <table>
   <thead>